-In the case of IEEE 802.11 WLANs the principles described imply two specific impacts: -
+In the case of IEEE 802.11 WLANs:

-- Modification of current broadcast SSIDs shall not be required - Multiple SSIDs may be supported (i.e. only standard 802.11 capable APs are required)
+- Modification of current broadcast SSIDs shall not be required; - Active scanning should be supported by the WLAN UE; - Passive scanning shall be supported by the WLAN UE; - Multiple SSIDs may be supported (i.e. only standard 802.11 capable APs are required).